California is a community property state. Therefore, retirement

 whether you are entitled to your retirement, including the

-community property portion, as your separate property or
+community property portion, as your separate property or whether

-attachments, will be required and it must contain a court’s
+required and it must contain a court’s file stamp and the judge’s

-file stamp and the judge’s signature.
-If your spouse was not
+signature.
+If your spouse was not granted any rights to your

-granted any rights to your benefit, no further steps may be
+benefit, no further steps may be necessary.
+However, you must

-and SBCERA will notify you in writing regarding what, if any,
+still submit this documentation and SBCERA will notify you in

-additional steps are necessary.
+writing regarding what, if any, additional steps are

 PLEASE NOTE: It is important that the